DouglasNeuroInformatics/OpenDataCapture/docs/architecture/client.md

 [Vite](https://vitejs.dev/) is a build tool that enables us to use technologies such as JSX and TypeScript that are not supported by browsers.

+The app is transpiled to ES6 (ECMAScript 6) and is designed to be compatible with all major modern browsers, including Chrome, Firefox, Safari, Edge.
+Legacy browsers including all versions of Internet Explorer are not supported.

 ### Tailwind CSS

 [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that provides a set of pre-defined CSS classes.
 Especially when combined with React, it is a very powerful tool to build reusable, modern interfaces.